-A popular alternative to traditional stucco is EIFS, or "synthetic stucco," a polymer-cement material that is spayed onto insulation board or other materials.
-Synthetic stucco isn't quite as attractive or durable as traditional three-coat stucco, but it is less prone to cracking and can be about one-third less expensive.
+A popular alternative to traditional stucco is EIFS, or "synthetic stucco," a polymer-cement material that is sprayed onto insulation board or other materials.
+Synthetic stucco isn't quite as attractive or durable as traditional three-coat stucco, but it is less prone to repairs such as cracking and can be about one-third less expensive.

 Manufactured veneer stone is a concrete-like product that mimics natural stone.
 One type is made up of individual pieces that are installed with mortar; another type is a panel form that is fastened to the wall.
 Veneer stone is low-maintenance and highly durable, much like brick siding.
 It is considerably less expensive and easier to install than natural stone (which is rarely used as an applied siding) and cheaper than brick.
 On the downside, it doesn't always look completely natural.